mlichtblau/mlichtblau.github.io/_posts/2022-05-13-introducing-spotihub.markdown

 ## Try it out!

 If you are interested head to [SpotiHub](http://spotihub.com){:target="_blank"} to try it out!
-I encourage you to do the tutorial to learn how to use all of SpotiHub's features or checkout the **Tutorial Link** blog post.
+I encourage you to do the tutorial to learn how to use all of SpotiHub's features or checkout the [Tutorial](/2022/05/13/spotihub-tutorial.html) blog post.
 If you have any questions or comments please reach out at [hello@spotihub.com](mailto:hello@spotihub.com).
 For any bugs or issues please use [issues@spotihub.com](mailto:issues@spotihub.com).